usnistgov/fipy/README.txt

 - Added a `MultiViewer` class that automatically groups several viewers together if the variables couldn't be displayed by a single viewer.

+- The abbreviated syntax ``from fipy import Class`` or ``from fipy import *`` promised in version 1.0 actually works now.
+The examples all still use the fully qualified names.

 - The repository has been converted from a CVS to a Subversion_ repository.
 Details on how to check out the new repository are given in the |INSTALLATION-txt|.